Guide

 Step-by-step

-Prepare your CSV file and make sure the headers are correct.
+Prepare your CSV file and confirm that the first row contains clear headers.

 Open the CSV to JSON tool.